MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/if.md

 > :end
 > echo Done!
 > ```
-> To go to the "okay" label if the value of the ERRORLEVEL environment variable is less than or equal to 1, type:
+> To go to the okay label if the value of the ERRORLEVEL environment variable is less than or equal to 1, type:
 > ```
 > if %errorlevel% LEQ 1 goto okay
 > ```